Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Include any relevant software or language skills
+- Be sure to include any pertinent software and language skills

 Volunteer/Internship experience:

-- Note any achievements or responsibilities you had during these roles.
+- You should highlight any achievements or responsibilities that you were able to fulfill during these roles.

 References:

-- List at least two professional references
+- At least two references from a professional

-Is a Resume Letter the same as a CV?
+Is a Resume Letter identical to a CV?

 How to Write a Quality CV and Resume